miguelcleon/ODM2DataSharingPortal/src/hydroshare_util/README.md

         #   }
         token = AuthUtil.authorize_client_callback(authorization_code)
     except:
+        # authorization failed
-        return redirect('/authorization_failure')
+        return redirect('/<authorization_failure_url>')

     auth = AuthUtil.authorize(token=token)

-    # do other stuff like save the access token to a database
+    # do other stuff like save the access token to a database and redirecting the user to a success page
     ...
 ```